Skip to main content

 Instructions

-Scan lockfiles for vulnerable dependencies (osv-scanner).
+Scan lockfiles and manifests for known vulnerable dependencies (SCA).
+Uses osv-scanner when installed.

 Input Schema